-Guide Non-Native Speakers to Language Mastery and Academic Success
+Guide English Language Learners to Language Mastery and Academic Success

-The demand for English as a Second Language teachers in the middle elementary and intermediate school years continues to rise as more non-native English speaking children enroll in American schools each year.
-Your Bachelor of Science in Interdisciplinary Studies with Core Subjects 4-8 from University of Houston-Clear Lake will prepare you to educate children in grades 4-8, but you’ll be equipped to do so much more with your ESL supplemental certification.
+The demand for English as a Second Language teachers in schools continues to rise as more English language learners enroll in US schools each year.
+Your Bachelor of Science in Interdisciplinary Studies with Core Subjects 4-8 from University of Houston-Clear Lake will prepare you to educate children in grades 4-8, but you'll be equipped to do so much more with your ESL supplemental certification.
 Students of all ages and linguistic backgrounds are in need of additional support to master the English language to ensure their academic success in school.
-Your degree will give you the skills to meet the growing demands of this student population and gain the tools they need to succeed and integrate in American schools and in their community.
+Your degree will give you the knowledge, skills and dispositions to effectively teach this student population.

 Enter the Classroom with Confidence and Compassion

-UHCL understands that teaching students a new language requires special skills and
+as well as teaching them a new language requires special skills and training.
+Your

-College of Education (COE) offers a wide choice of specialized graduate and undergraduate
+(COE) offers a wide choice of specialized graduate and undergraduate plans that allow

-plans that allow you to tailor your course of study.
-This flexibility gives you a
+you to tailor your course of study to your future teaching setting.
+This flexibility

 Request InformationHow to ApplyVisit